 What to Look for in an Ironing Board

-Ironing boards come in many different sizes to accommodate different needs.
+Ironing boards come in many different styles and sizes to accommodate different needs.
 Larger ironing boards tend to provide better ironing results, as you'll have enough space to spread out your clothes evenly.
 However, not everyone has room for these, so sometimes it's best to find a tabletop board, folding board, ironing blanket, or clothes steamer.
 You might also consider searching for an adjustable one if multiple people in your household use the same board.
 If you like to iron standing up, you'll want to make sure the board sits around hip level.

 It's essential that your ironing board doesn't collapse or fall inward while you're ironing.
 Ironing boards should have a sturdy metal frame to rest on, and they shouldn't rock back and forth.
 They also need to have a breathable mesh fabric on top to allow steam to pass through the garments and evaporate.
 "With ironing, the steam is supposed to pass through the garment, which loosens the fibers and allows wrinkles to go away," says Camille Bettinger, a representative for Bed, Bath, and Beyond.
 "If you simply iron on a table surface, the steam stays on the garment or the counter under the garment."